 In order to provide evidence that, if positive, would be sufficient to enable a change in IAPT practice, we shall compare MBCT as delivered via videoconferencing to treatment-as-usual (TAU) in IAPT high-intensity treatment non-responders in a definitive clinical trial.
-TAU was chosen as the comparator as it is reflective of the current state of care.
+TAU was chosen as comparator as it is reflective of the current state of care.
 We shall test the immediate effects of the intervention on depressive symptomatology as well as whether effects on symptomatology can be sustained over a period of six months, thus taking into account the high risk of relapse in early stages following treatment.
-In addition to testing clinical effectiveness, we shall measure service use and collect information on quality of life in order to provide information on the cost effectiveness of the intervention in IAPT high-intensity treatment non-responders.
-Previous research has suggested that MBCT for relapse prevention is broadly comparable to maintenance antidepressant use with an estimated cost for group attendance in person of £112 per group participant [19] with these costs likely to be lower when delivering the intervention via remote formats such as videoconferencing.
+In addition to testing clinical effectiveness, we shall measure service use and collect information on quality of life in order to provide information on the cost effectiveness of the intervention is broadly comparable to maintenance antidepressant use with an estimated cost for group attendance in person of £112 per group participant [19] with these costs likely to be lower when delivering the intervention via remote formats such as videoconferencing.
 However, data on the economic effects of outcome in IAPT non-responders would be needed in order to guide decisions on implementation in this particular group.